Altord/game-picker-frontend/README.md

 * Proper commenting
 * Clean and sanitize the code
 * **Fix browse**, it's slow as hell because of the async function in the backend
+* Add in the actual gamepicker component
+* Add in the advanced search features